revops-io/revops.js/README.md

 }
 ```

 ### Step 4.
+Styling the payment portal

 Now that `<PaymentMethod />` is working, it's important for it look that it fits seamlessly into your application.
 There are 3 things that affect styling:

+**Important notes:**
-1. `defaultStyles.css` > Demo CSS Rules – Found in the example repo.
-It controls button and text colors specific to the example application.
-When you use <PaymentMethod /> in your own application, you should delete this section so your customized CSS can dictate the styling.
+1. `demoStyles.css`– When imported to your app, it controls button and text colors specific to the example application.
+When you use <PaymentMethod /> in your own application, you should remove this file so your customized CSS can dictate the styling.
-2. `defaultStyles.css` > Layout CSS Rules – These styles control the layout of how the elements are laid out.
+2. `defaultLayout.css` – These styles control the layout of how the elements are laid out.
+You can choose not to import this file.
 3. `inputStyles` prop – This prop is used on the <PaymentMethod /> component.
 Any CSS rules for the input fields must be done through this prop to properly apply the CSS.
 This is due to the use of iframes on the input fields to securely collect your users' data.
+4. This library was made to easily adopt your CSS rules.
+You can choose to import one, or both, or neither CSS files to see how they affect the library's rendering on your app.

 List of Elements
 - Content Width